VirtualFree function (memoryapi.h)

 - 0 for the dwSize parameter.

 - MEM_RELEASE for the dwFreeType parameter.
-The MEM_DECOMMIT value is not supported for enclaves.

 For an example, see Reserving and Committing Memory.